Ganesh-16-std/Personalized-Fitness-Plan-Generator-/Milestone2/README.md

 🤖 Model Name Used :

-Model: mistralai/Mistral-7B-Instruct-v0.2
+Model: Qwen/Qwen2.5-7B-Instruct

 Model Specifications :

-Architecture: Mistral-7B-v0.2 (Decoder-only Transformer)
+Architecture: 	Decoder-only Transformer with RoPE, SwiGLU, RMSNorm, and Attention QKV bias

-Parameters: 7 billion
+Parameters: 7.61 billion

-Context Length: 32,768 tokens
+Context Length: 131,072 tokens

 Specialization: Instruction-following and conversational tasks

-Fine-tuning: Instruction-tuned version for better prompt adherence
+Fine-tuning: Instruction-tuned version based on the Qwen2.5-7B base model

-Why Mistral-7B?
+Why Qwen2.5-7B-Instruct?
-Excellent balance between performance and computational efficiency

-Strong instruction-following capabilities

-Can generate detailed, structured responses

-Available for free via Hugging Face Inference API

-Suitable for fitness plan generation with proper prompting
+Strong Performance: Delivers significant improvements in coding and mathematics, with scores of 85+ on benchmarks like MMLU, HumanEval, and MATH .

+Advanced Instruction Following: Demonstrates enhanced resilience to diverse system prompts, making it suitable for complex role-play and chatbot implementations .

+Long Context Handling: Supports a full context length of 131,072 tokens, allowing it to process and reason over very large amounts of text .

+Structured Output: Excels at generating structured outputs, particularly JSON, which is valuable for integrating LLMs into applications and workflows .

+Multilingual Support: Trained on over 29 languages, including English, Chinese, Spanish, French, German, and many others .

+Open-Source and Accessible: Released under the permissive Apache 2.0 license  and available for free via the Hugging Face platform, making it highly accessible for both experimentation and deployment.

 📝 Prompt Design Explanation :